 • Discourage sharing of telephones, keyboards, desks or workstations.

 • Consider the total number of workers in the workplace and have staff work remotely as much as possible.
-Restrict access to building to only essential personnel.
+Restrict access to the building to only essential personnel.

 • Implement administrative controls such as proper training for staff regarding screening clients and written infection prevention and control protocols, as well as changing work schedules and breaks.